ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

     both for indexing data and for passing it in to a model, since large chunks are harder to search over and won't fit in a model's finite context window.
   - Store: We need somewhere to store and index our splits, so that they can later be searched over.
-This is often done using a VectorStore and Embeddings model.
+This is often done using a Vector Store and Embeddings model.
 - Retrieval and generation: the actual RAG chain, which takes the user query at run time and retrieves the relevant data from the index, then passes that to the model.